+When added to diesel, Hot Shot’s Diesel Winter Anti-Gel has a pour point of -65° F, for outstanding cold weather protection.
+The pour point is the temperature at which the paraffin in the fuel has crystallized to the point where the fuel gels and becomes resistant to flow.
 You don’t have to take our word that Diesel Winter Anti-Gel works, check this video from Project Farm on YouTube.
-He compared many of the top brands of diesel fuel treatments and Diesel Winter Anti-Gel came out on top in testing.
-Trust your diesel to the best, use the products powered by science.
+He compared many of the top brands of diesel fuel treatments and Hot Shot’s Diesel Winter Anti-Gel came out on top in testing.

-Diesel Winter Rescue is a diesel fuel de-icer additive is a fully formulated emergency product that contains a military grade de-icer and lubricity additive.
-It is formulated to re-liquify gelled fuel and de-ices frozen fuel filters to restore the flow of diesel fuel to the engine allowing the vehicle to be fully operational again.
-Products such as Diesel Winter Rescue are a helpful option to carry in your vehicle during the winter months, when gelling occurs.
+Hot Shot’s Diesel Winter Rescue is a diesel fuel de-icer additive and is a fully formulated emergency product that contains a military-grade de-icer with lubricity additive.
+It is formulated to re-liquefy gelled fuel and de-ices frozen fuel filters to restore the flow of diesel fuel to the engine allowing the vehicle to be fully operational again.
+Products such as Diesel Winter Rescue are a helpful option to carry in your vehicle during the winter months when gelling most commonly occurs.

-So the best defense of diesel gelling is prevention, by using an additive such as Hot Shot’s Secret Diesel Winter Anti-Gel with every fill-up during the cold weather season.
-This will help keep you moving down the road for temperatures down to -40°F. The Diesel Winter Anti-Gel has the added benefits of increased cetane and lubricity for better performance.
-If gelling occurs use an emergency additive such as Hot Shot’s Secret Diesel Winter Rescue to re-liquify gelled fuel, getting your diesel engine running again.
+The best defense against diesel gelling is prevention.
+By using an additive such as Hot Shot’s Secret Diesel Winter Anti-Gel with every fill-up during the cold-weather season, you can keep your vehicle moving down the road for temperatures down to -40°F. Diesel Winter Anti-Gel has the added benefits of increased cetane and lubricity for better performance.
+If gelling does occur, it’s best to use an emergency additive such as Hot Shot’s Secret Diesel Winter Rescue to re-liquefy gelled fuel, getting your diesel engine running again.